GatoPlayero/Scala/CreateJAR/README.md

 </component>
 ```

-If you don't see one, feel free to add it yourself:
+If you don't see one, feel free to add it by yourself:

 ```XML